Antonio Guzmán Fernández

+The military stopped counting after the polls showed an unmistakable favour of Guzmán, but then resumed after protests at home and pressure internationally and Guzmán won.
+During his presidency, the country turned into a more democratic direction and was characterized by a strong respect for civil liberties, a condition practically nonexistent in Dominican history in the 20th century.
+Guzmán helped author the Dominican democratic consecration, when the alternation of political parties in the State was verified for the first time through elections.

+On 4 July 1982, Guzmán died himself and was succeeded by his vice president, Jacobo Majluta who served the remainder of Guzmán's 43 day term before handing over power to Salvador Jorge Blanco.

 Early life

-Antonio Guzmán was born in the town of La Vega.
+Antonio Guzmán was born in the town of La Vega to a family of criollo spanish descent.
 He studied in the primary and secondary schools of La Vega.

 He worked in the fruit exportation business and soon became a wealthy rancher as well.

 An early member of Juan Bosch’s Dominican Revolutionary Party, he served as secretary of agriculture in Bosch's brief 1963 administration.
 In May 1966 he was the vice-presidential candidate for the PRD, with Bosch as the candidate for president.
 The elections were won, however, by Joaquín Balaguer.

 He ran for president in 1974 as the candidate of a united opposition ticket.
 However, he pulled out after Balaguer changed the rules in a way that the opposition felt was unfair and undemocratic.